Part-time Students: Obtaining Legal Experience While in Law School

 7. Consider doing a judicial externship.
 Externships provide an opportunity to see the judicial system first hand, to better understand the judicial process, and to gain hands-on experience drafting opinions and doing research.
 Some judges and their clerks are flexible in scheduling in-chamber meetings and some of the research and writing can be done at night or on weekends.
 Check with any judge you interview with to work out an alternative arrangement.
 Judicial externship information can be found here.

 8. Many Chicago public interest organizations offer evening, weekend, and brief time commitment opportunities for law students and lawyers who would like to volunteer their time to a good cause.
-Cabrini Green Legal Aid Clinic, CARPLS, Illinois Legal Aid, and the Legal Assistance Foundation of Metropolitan Chicago are a few of the public interest organizations offering these opportunities.
+Cabrini Green Legal Aid Clinic, CARPLS, Illinois Legal Aid, and LAF are a few of the public interest organizations offering these opportunities.
 Go to www.illinoisprobono.org for the most comprehensive and current information about pro bono service opportunities.

 These positions are often advertised through Law School Announcements or are posted via Symplicity.